paul-hammant/app-config-app/README.md

 Installation
 ------------

+Install Ruby Gems if you have not already.

-Requires at least Ruby 1.9.3 to run.
+The app requires at least Ruby 1.9.3 to run.

 ```
 $ bundle install
+$ rvm install 1.9.3
 ```

 Running it